Ames Limestone

-The Ames Limestone is a geologic formation in Ohio, Kentucky, Pennsylvania and West Virginia.
+The Ames Limestone is a geologic member in Ohio, Kentucky, Pennsylvania and West Virginia.
 It is part of the Conemaugh Group.
-Formerly know at "Crinoidal Limestone" and "Green Fossiliferous Lime" it was renamed to Ames.
+Formerly known as "Crinoidal Limestone" and "Green Fossiliferous Lime", it was renamed to Ames.

 Fossils of Echinoderm, Brachiopod, and Gastropoda are commonly found in the Ames.

 Description

 The Ames is a thin Marker bed of Limestone and/or Fossiliferous limestone.
 It marks a transition from a predominantly marine environment to predominantly alluvial environment.
 The Ames serves as a marker for the boundary for the Casselman Formation and the Glenshaw Formation.